Websites

 Gender Clinic News is an independent newsletter with global coverage of the debate about medicalised gender change among young people.
 Free subscriptions available.

-By Bernard Lane. a journalist working with The Australian newspaper, a lone voice in Australian media, who has steadfastly maintained a critical interest in examining the gender industry.
+Established by Bernard Lane. a journalist working with The Australian newspaper, a lone voice in Australian media, who has steadfastly maintained a critical interest in examining the gender industry.

 They ‘strongly argue that the only way to end anti-lesbianism is to get the L out of the “GBT community” and build women-centred alliances with all lesbians and feminists willing to end male domination and women’s oppression.’

-multidisciplinary collective of professional practitioners and researchers.
+A multidisciplinary collective of professional practitioners and researchers.
 They have recently published recommendations regarding gender dysphoria.
 (Site is in French language with English translation provided.)

 Founded in 1983 by a small team of volunteers, and housed at UMA since 2000, the Victorian Women’s Liberation and Lesbian Feminist Archive (VWLLFA) is a rich documentation of the 1970s-1980s and beyond.
 It comprises at least 128 collections listed according to the donor: individual women, community groups and organisations.’